airsteffen/DeepZine/README.md

 ### What sort of GPU hardware do you need to run to get this running?

 It depends on how you parameterize the PGGAN.
 If you lower the max_filter parameter in model.py, run the model with a reduced batch size, or adjust the "Model Size Throttling Parameters", you can run a lightweight version of the PGGAN.
 You might not get as good results.
-Somewhat disconcertingly, [Google just showed](https://arxiv.org/pdf/1809.11096.pdf) that in the state of the art, the key to getting super-realistic GANs is by and large to, well, increase the batch size and the number of parameters in your model..
+Somewhat disconcertingly, [Google just showed](https://arxiv.org/pdf/1809.11096.pdf) that in the state of the art, the key to getting super-realistic GANs is to, well, increase the batch size and the number of parameters in your model..

 This being said, I originally trained this model on a [P100](https://www.nvidia.com/en-us/data-center/tesla-p100/), which may be out of the price range for most casual users (and for myself, for that matter, given how precious GPU time is these days).
 I would be interested to see how big we can get the PGGAN, or really _any_ GAN, to go on lower-level GPU hardware, but that's an experiment for another day.

+### Help, my GAN training collapsed!

+¯\\_(ツ)_/¯

+It happens.
+GANs have notably had a problem with training collapse.
+This means that loss functions go out of control, and your images start looking awful.
+While there may be solutions out there in the literature, I haven't implemented any here.
+You'll have to simply retrain your network, most likely :(.
+Drop me a note if you've found a way around this, or have found a bug in my code that causes it to happen.

 ### What's up with the different methods of interpolation?